 Mayor Ditslear Delivers 2017 Annual ‘State of the City’ Address

-Noblesville's was a featured section of this year's message:
+Noblesville’s infrastructure was a featured section of this year’s message:

 The city is conducting an engineering survey and has budgeted $16 million for the State Road 37 project.
 Hamilton County and Fishers are providing an additional $4.5 million each to the northern section, but the city needs to work with its partners at the state level for funding options to deliver a free-flowing interchange system to help relieve traffic congestion.

-“One of the most transformative projects facing the city in the coming years is State Road 37, the key north-south corridor through our ,” Ditslear said.
+“One of the most transformative projects facing the city in the coming years is State Road 37, the key north-south corridor through our community,” Ditslear said.

 Noblesville began preliminary planning this summer to widen and extend Pleasant Street from State Road 37 to Hague Road while improving pedestrian crossings.
 To better inform citizens of this project, the city will be hosting a public information meeting later this year or in early 2018.
 Another portion of the city’s work on Pleasant Street is a planning and economic impact study of the corridor including Eighth Street, Southwest Quad neighborhood, and downtown.